mixim-cc/notes-fe/CONTRIBUTING.md

 ## Ways to Contribute

+### Design & Feature

+We're open to new features requests.
+If you got some ideas to share with us please do.
+We'll design and find ways to implement it.

+We encourage to join our Discord Server [Invitation Link](https://discord.gg/eRbXWct3mT)

 ### Contributing code

 > Before you start contributing code, **make sure to read the [commit guidelines](#commit-guidelines), [git branch organization](#git-branch-organization) & [style guidelines](#style-guidelines).**

-As with other types of contributions, **the first step is to [open an issue](https://github.com/streetwriters/notesnook/issues/new/choose) on GitHub**.
+As with other types of contributions, **the first step is to [open an issue](https://github.com/mixim-cc/notes-fe/issues/new) on GitHub**.
 Opening an issue before you make changes ensures that someone else isn't already working on that particular problem.
 It also lets us all work together to find the right approach before you spend a bunch of time on a PR. **So again, when in doubt, open an issue**.

 ### Reporting a bug